 The video below shows some of the features of the Clek.
 While not the highest ranking seat in ease of use, it did have some unique features.

-The Ease of Use metric includes the features that you will use on a regular, if not daily, basis.
-These features include items like harness adjustment and buckles, cover removal and cleaning, and ease of tightening or loosening the harness.
-If your regular experience with a seat is frustrating, you might be tempted to avoid using it as described or you could end up unhappy with your seat choice.
+The Ease of Use metric includes the features that you will use on a regular basis.
+These features include items like harness adjustment and buckles, ease of tightening or loosening the harness, and cover removal and cleaning.
+If your daily experience with a seat is frustrating, you might be tempted to avoid using it as described or you could end up unhappy with your seat choice.

 Buckles and Chest Clips

-Maxi-Cosi Pria 70 were easy to use one handed with sides that pop out when the button is pushed, others like the Diono Radian RXT are so hard you'll need two hands to operate it and your fingers might hurt once you are done.
-Most of the seats offer a middle of the road buckle that will be stiff when you push it, but won't require cuss words and painful fingers to use.
+The release button on the buckles for the convertible car seats we tested were not all easy to use.
+While some like the Evenflo and Maxi-Cosi Pria 70 were easy to use one-handed with sides that pop out when the button is pushed, others like the Diono Radian RXT are so hard you'll need two hands to operate it and your fingers might hurt once you are done.
+Most of the seats offer a middle of the road buckle that will be stiff when you push it, but won't require cuss words and painful fingers.